As established elsewhere, amnesia comes up a lot in TV. Amnesia is a funny thing in the real world and can give you lots of strange symptoms.

 Interestingly, while this would seem to be Hollywood Science at first glance, this really is how retrograde amnesia works (well, some of the time).
 "Procedural memory," which governs skills that the brain has automated, appears to be separate from "declarative memory", where you store previous facts and events, and in many cases only one of the two is damaged.
 And then there's muscle memory, which may or may not be affected by amnesia.

 2. In a series with Plausible Deniability, amnesia typically also erases all knowledge of the Masquerade.
 The character will completely forget that aliens, monsters, vampires and such are real, but will remember that normal people don't believe in such things.
 This can seem especially odd if that's the sort of thing the character never believed in the first place: if you don't remember anything, how do you know that aliens and werewolves are any stranger than the sun coming up in the morning and setting at night?
-Even more odd if the character is himself an alien or supernatural being and subsequently "defaults to Muggle" after losing his memory.
+Even more odd if the character is himself an alien or supernatural being and subsequently "defaults to Muggle" after losing his memory, which is typically the case for those with Alternate Identity Amnesia.
 Occasionally, this is paired with Fake Memories to create an elaborate deception.